OGGM/oggm.github.io/_posts/2023-11-06-error-guide.md

 [Slack](https://oggm.org/2022/10/11/Welcome-to-the-OGGM-Slack/), our internal communications platform.
 That is where you will most likely get the fastest response.
 However if you, for instance, have many questions or would rather talk about the issue, you’re more than welcome to join the fortnightly on-line [community meetings](https://oggm.org/meetings/).
-Only if you are working on code development or in case of a bug in the code base, then the [github](https://github.com/OGGM/) might be the most suitable place for raising an [issue](https://github.com/OGGM/oggm/issues).
+Only if you are working on code development or in case of a bug in the code base, then one of the OGGM repositories [github](https://github.com/OGGM/) might be the most suitable place for raising an [issue](https://github.com/OGGM/oggm/issues).